george-hawkins/mini-quad-2023/build.md

 Just short press the other button (long pressing lets you adjust the sensitivity, again a feature we don't need for basic short testing).

-On pressing it, the LED went green and the FC beeped and LEDs went on on the TC, FC and GPS.
-The one on the TX was annoyingly bright - I find [Light Dim stickers](https://www.lightdims.com/store.htm) work very well (the web site is quite cheesy but they work way better than e.g. using black electrical tape).
+On pressing it, the LED went green and the FC beeped and LEDs went on on the RX, FC and GPS.
+The one on the RX was annoyingly bright - I find [Light Dim stickers](https://www.lightdims.com/store.htm) work very well (the web site is quite cheesy but they work way better than e.g. using black electrical tape).

 For more details on the ShortSaver see OL's [page](https://oscarliang.com/vifly-short-saver-2/) and for a short intro (including using the other button and adjusting sensitivity), see Mads Tech's [video](https://www.youtube.com/watch?v=RT_5AQTq5Ig).

 The ShortSaver is also really nice as it allows you to turn on and off the quad without prising the XT60 connectors apart - if you leave the quad powered up most of the components will get hot and some will get very hot (they rely on being cooled by moving air when in flight).

 Note: the one horrible feature of the ShortSaver is that it has a weird XT60 that gives you almost nothing to grip and so makes unplugging it even more trouble that a normal XT60 (I found it easier gripping the connector with a dish cloth).

+Audio recording:

+* FC buzzer without motors: <https://recorder.google.com/62948947-fd73-4b91-924d-a22aa38556c9>
+* FC buzzer with morots: <https://recorder.google.com/593cc8f4-82de-4ebf-9db1-831010462c46>

 Charging batteries
 ------------------